 A denim-like fabric in 100% hemp that feels supple, floppy and soft like washed linen.
 Gorgeous!!
 The twill weave and slubby texture gives this fabric so much character.
 You will love the undyed creamy white color.
 Good coverage, however, high contrast upholstery fabric might show through.
 Shrinkage: 3 to 4″ on a one yard length and 2 to 3″ on the width.

-This heavy weight hemp canvas is a classic — rustic, grainy, undyed and super strong.
-It’s sturdy yet supple, which is ideal for simple slipcover styles like a casual boxy chair and ottoman, a big floor pillow, seat cushion covers, etc. I’m certain this cloth will wear well for a very long time and get softer and more beautiful.
+I’m certain this cloth will wear well for a very long time and get softer and more beautiful.
 It’s thicker than the other hemp fabrics listed above so buy a yard, preshrink it and do a sew test on your home machine to make sure you can sew easily through two to three layers.
-High shrinkage: 5″ on a one yard length and up to 3″ on the width.
+High shrinkage: 6″ on a one yard length and up to 3″ on the width.